Blog

 That shift is already underway.
 IBM’s Future of AI in Customer Service Report (2024) found that companies using predictive AI in support see 17% higher CSAT and 21% faster resolutions on average.
 In practice, this means a system that quietly spots recurring glitches, recognizes churn signals, and nudges teams before the next wave of complaints hits.

-And there’s a real business case for it.
-FullView’s 2025 report estimates that AI in customer service now delivers an average 3.5× ROI, with the global market expected to cross $47 billion by 2030.
-But as adoption accelerates, the differentiator won’t be the one who automates the fastest—it’ll be the one who does it with the most empathy and transparency.
-Or as Shankar summed it up, “Every brand promise is tested in customer support.
+FullView’s 2025 research estimates AI in customer service delivers an average 3.5× ROI, with the market projected to exceed $47 billion by 2030.
+But automation alone will not define success.
+As Shankar summarized, “Every brand promise is tested in customer support.
 AI should help us pass that test, not hide behind it.”
+The organizations that adapt successfully will focus on transparent AI adoption, measurable outcomes like faster resolution and higher CSAT, and tools that align automation with customer trust.

 Frequently Asked Questions